A look ahead at holiday skiing as overnight storm helps Keystone, Breckenridge open terrain early

 Those openings would push Keystone to more than 300 acres of skiable terrain, as the resort currently sits at 237 acres open.

-As for black runs at Keystone, the Bergman Bowl continues to be available for hike-to access for expert skiing and snowboarding, though it is closed otherwise.
-And the resort will celebrate the opening of its new 190-seat indoor Labonte's Smokehouse BBQ restaurant, accessible by the Ruby and Santiago express chairlifts, on Friday from 10:30 a.m. to 2 p.m.
+As for black runs at Keystone, the Bergman Bowl is not currently available for hike-to access for expert skiing and snowboarding.
+And the resort will celebrate the opening of its new 190-seat indoor Labonte's Smokehouse BBQ restaurant, accessible via skiing down the Anticipation trail on North Peak, on Friday from 10:30 a.m. to 2 p.m.

 Keystone for Christmas